 Ohio DOT Physical Exam For CDL

 It is mandated by federal guidelines that every commercial diver passes the DOT health exam.
 The purpose of this test is to determine whether a potential driver is physically capable of driving safely at the present time as well as in the foreseeable future.

-Here are the basic requirements for passing the DOT physical exam.
+Below are the basic requirements for passing the DOT physical exam.

 - Need to have 20/40 correctable vision in each eye as well as both combined.
 Vision correction devices such as glasses or contacts are allowed.

 - Must be capable of distinguishing colors found on traffic signals.

 - Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.

 - Maximum allowable blood pressure is 140/90.
 Use of prescription medication to achieve this threshold is permitted.

 - An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not permitted.
+Diabetes controlled through insulin injections is not permitted.

 - The maximum level of blood sugar an applicant is allowed to have is 200.

-- Use of schedule 1 drugs is strictly forbidden
+- Use of schedule 1 drugs is strictly forbidden.